A deeply polarised Poland heads to the polls: Your simple guide to the vote

 Generous social benefits to families and pensioners provide PiS with a strong base, from which it has launched controversial reforms of the electoral system, courts and media.
 Critics accuse it of democratic backsliding, and a rule-of-law standoff with the EU has seen 100 billion euros ($105.24bn) of funds frozen, while the ruling party is also accused of abusing refugees and migrants, LGBT and women’s rights.

 In the opposite corner is the centrist Civic Coalition (KO), led by Donald Tusk, former PM and president of the European Council.
 As the vote approached, the alliance – built, say its members, to save Poland from PiS’s increasing authoritarianism and destruction of democracy – was trailing by 5-6 percent.
-[Seems Civic Platform (PO) is more common? (and we’ve used it before) Kindly note that KO also appears later in the explainer]

 The liberal-conservative Third Way coalition, left-wing Lewica coalition, and far-right Confederation are competing for third place in the polls with around 10 percent, and all could play a key role in the formation of the next government.